There’s a reason why people say “time is money.” Time is one of the most valuable assets we have.

 Try setting limits for yourself such as how many drinks you can have, how much money you can spend at the bar, or how many hours you plan to stay out.
 If you can’t hold to those limits, sobriety may be your best approach.

 Most of the items on this list focus on time spent outside of work, but most people waste a lot of time at work as well.
-Email is one of the biggest culprits.
+Email is one of the biggest culprits in terms of time-wasters.

 Don’t check your email obsessively.
 You might think it’s productive to monitor every new message as it appears, but you’re only creating unnecessary distractions.
 Set limits for how often and at what time of day you will check your email.
 Stick to that schedule, and you’re sure to see that you’ve got a lot more time to do other important tasks at work.